Donaim/miseq-workflow-pres/slides.md

 </v-drag>

 <!--
-Once we commit to next-generation sequencing, we immediately create a new milestone: obtaining the thousands of short reads that the MiSeq produces.
+Once we commit to next-generation sequencing, we immediately create a new milestone: obtaining the thousands of short reads that the MiSeq produces in the form of FASTQ files.

 To be complete, there are other inputs that come along with the FASTQ files - run metadata, sample sheets, and quality metrics.
 But the FASTQ files are most conceptually significant.
 -->